-Major League Baseball today announced the finalists for the 2018 Hank Aaron Award, which has recognized the most outstanding offensive performer in each League since it was established in 1999.
-For the ninth year in a row, Baseball fans have a say in the winners of this prestigious award.
+Major League Baseball today announced the finalists for the 2017 Hank Aaron Awards, which has recognized the most outstanding offensive performer in each League since it was established in 1999.
+For the eighth year in a row, Baseball fans have a say in the winners of this prestigious award.
 Fans

-Major League Baseball today announced the finalists for the 2018 Hank Aaron Award, which has recognized the most outstanding offensive performer in each League since it was established in 1999.
-For the ninth year in a row, Baseball fans have a say in the winners of this prestigious award.
-Fans can vote for their American and National League selections online at MLB.com and the 30 Club sites starting today and running through October 8.
+Major League Baseball today announced the finalists for the 2017 Hank Aaron Awards, which has recognized the most outstanding offensive performer in each League since it was established in 1999.
+For the eighth year in a row, Baseball fans have a say in the winners of this prestigious award.
+Fans can vote for their American and National League selections online at MLB.com and the 30 Club sites through October 13.

-Three former Aaron Award winners are amongst this year's finalists: Mike Trout, Paul Goldschmidt and Giancarlo Stanton.
-Thirteen finalists were named All-Stars this year and overall the 30 finalists combined to have been named All-Stars 46 times.
-The group also features 22 players under the age of 30, with 7 aged 25 or younger.
-The finalists for the 2018 Hank Aaron Award are:
+Six former Aaron Award winners are amongst this year's finalists: Mike Trout, Josh Donaldson, Paul Goldschmidt, Joey Votto, Giancarlo Stanton and Buster Posey.
+Fifteen finalists were named All-Stars this year and overall the 30 finalists combined to have been named All-Stars 65 times.
+The group also features 19 players under the age of 30, with 8 aged 25 or younger.
+The finalists for the 2017 Hank Aaron Award are:

 Chicago White Sox: José Abreu